adesgautam/clip-search/README.md

 * Use `old_app.py` for brute force search
 * Use `annoy_app.py` for nearest neighbours search using Spotify's Annoy

-### TODO
-* Celery to run indexing job in background
-* A better DB to store millions of records(Redis or PostgreSQL)
-* PCA for reducing feature dimensions

 ### Installation
 To install the requirements use the following commands:
 * `python3 -m pip install --upgrade pip`